 Recommends the following supplies be kept on hand for you bunny:

 FOR THE PET OWNER AND BREEDERS:

 Meat Tenderizer - Yes, that's right!
 Put 1/4 teaspoon of plain meat tenderizer (found in any grocery store) in your bunnies drinking water every day when he is shedding his coat.
 The Bromelain in the tenderizer will dissolve the ingested hair safely and quickly.
-Much more effective than Papaya tablets.
+Much more effective than Papaya tablets with less sugar.

 Tea - For reducing excess bacteria in bladder and gut.
 Any kind of tea, herb, Pekoe or green teas are fine.
 Make tea as you would for yourself to drink iced tea and put in your rabbits drinking water once a week.
 Also makes a wonderful eye wash and treatment for a wet dewlap.
 A tea soak is also very helpful for hutch burn (urine scald).

 Hydrogen Peroxide - for cleaning wounds and preening glands.
 The preening glands are located on either side of the genital openings on both bucks and does.
 A musk oil is emitted from these glands and if rabbits do not groom themselves well (especially fat rabbits) the oil becomes rancid and has a putrid odor.
 Dipping a Q-Tip in peroxide and wiping the hardened oil will keep your bunny feeling and smelling fresh.

 Vinegar - Any type is wonderful for cleaning cages, dishes and trays.
 Vinegar will remove the most stubborn hard water and calcium build ups.
 Also acts as a disinfectant.
 Also treats wet dewlap by reducing the pH preventing the overgrowth of the bacteria Pseudomonas.